pmdbio/setempler.github.io/about/index.md

     * **Genetical Statistics** - analyse genetic data (from sequencing to population genetics)
     * **Machine Learning** - learn from data, predict the future

-* IT Systems I prefer and am trained to use are
+* IT Systems I like and am trained to use are

 	* **Linux Servers** - from web-, database-, compute- to multimedia workstations
     * **Mac OS Systems** - great and easy to use platform to connect to IT infrastructure